tomprimozic/type-systems/algorithm_w/README.md

 Overview
 --------

-For a general description of Algorithm W, see the [Wikipedia article][1].
+For a general description of Algorithm W, see the [Wikipedia article][wikipedia].
 This implementation uses several optimizations over the naive implementation.
 Instead of explicit substitutions when unifying types, it uses updateable references.
 It also tags unbound type variables with levels or ranks to optimize generalizations of let bindings, a technique first described by Didier Rémy [1].
-A very eloquent description of the ranked type variables algorithm and associated optimizations was written by [Oleg Kiselyov][2].
+A very eloquent description of the ranked type variables algorithm and associated optimizations was written by [Oleg Kiselyov][oleg].

 Details